hwameistor/helm-charts/README.md

 $ helm install hwameistor/hwameistor -n hwameistor --create-namespace --generate-name
 ```

-You can then run `helm search repo hwameistor` to see the charts.
+You can then run `helm search repo hwameistor` to see the charts
-##Roadmap
-See road map at [Roadmap](https://github.com/hwameistor/helm-charts/blob/main/doc/roadmap.md)

 ### STEP 2: Enable HwameiStor On Node

 Once the Helm charts was installed.
 You should enable HwameiStor on specific nodes as follows: